The Hatfield House

 The seating is for about 200 which is near the upper limit of the size of a theatre which the voice of a non trained actress could fill with ease.
 If it was much larger she would have to yell.
 With voice training an actress can project her voice and fill about a 500 person theatre but this theatre had to accommodate both the trained and the untrained actress so it was on the small side.

 Filling up the room with sound is more important than you might think.
 It gives a sense of personal involvement to both the actor and the audience.
-When an actor or actress can't fill a room then you in the audience feel like you are secretly listening in on a private conversation.
-When the actor or actress fills the room then they are talking to you or at least you feel like you are part of the conversation.
-One is socially acceptable and the other one isn't.
+When an actor or actress can't fill a room then you in the audience have to strain to hear them.
+When you do that then you feel like you are secretly listening in on a private conversation.
+When the actor or actress fills the room with sound then they are talking to you or at least you feel like you are part of the conversation.
+One isn't socially acceptable and the other one is.

 It's probably true what they say on the Hatfield House web site: